tm-craggs/devnote/README.md

 Since devnote creates standard markdown files, it plays nicely with the broader ecosystem:

-- **Publish your dev diary online** - Link your notes folder with static website generators, like Jekyll or Hugo, to build an online presense for your project.
+- **Publish your dev diary online** - Link your notes folder with static website generators, like Jekyll or Hugo, to build an online presense for your project
 - **Sync across devices and contributors** -
 - **Integrate with documentation**